The Expanse Book Series, Part 2

 The other thing I could nit-pick is how the insurgent groups are able to avoid detection by the Laconian troops for so long, but without that factor the book would have been much shorter.
 I suppose the authors felt the time jump was necessary to account for both the solar system's recovery, as well as Laconia's development of so much new tech, but I would like to have seen more of those events, more adventures from the Rocinante crew.
 What we do get are several intense action sequences as they endeavor to fight back against the Laconian occupation, as well as space battle scenes as the Laconian battleship ventures toward the inner planets.
 Without going into details, I'll just say things don't go so well for Sol system, but the Rocinante and about twenty other ships are able to escape Medina and make it through various ring portals.
 Will they be able to fight back against the seemingly indestructable Laconian forces, or will they have to settle for hiding from Duarte's empire?
 This is the first book in which the ending has a Rocinante crew member separated from the rest, and there's no guarantee they'll be reunited in the next book, but surely by the final one.
 We can hope at least, but I won't be surprised if we lose another character or two along the way.

 If the TV show doesn't alter complete story arcs, and if it lasts long enough to reach this arc, I am sure they will condense, minimize, or otherwise get around the huge time jump.
 [EDIT: Latest news is it won't get this far, since Syfy has announced they're done after Season 3, but there's hope someone else will revive it.]
 [UPDATE: Amazon to the rescue!]
 The next book, Tiamat's Wrath, has been announced for Dec.
 4, 2018, and I have already pre-ordered it.
+[CRAP!
+It's been delayed til March 26, 2019.]
 It is also possible another novella or short story could come sooner than that.
-The only other thing I can say for now is that I'm still a big fan of this series, on board for however long the ride lasts.
+The only other thing I'll say for now is that I'm still a big fan of this series, on board for however long the ride lasts.

 Reviews of the first five novels, Leviathan Wakes - Nemesis Games.